srodrigo/web-crawler-exercise/README.md

 Crawls a website and outputs the site map, including assets and links between pages.

-When running the script, the site map is output both on the console and in `./output/siteMap.txt`.
+When running the script, the site map is output both on the terminal and in `./output/siteMap.txt`.

 ## Run in docker